computingfor/computingfor.github.io/src/content/project2.md

 Finally, an optional search engine challenge!

 [Googlewhack](https://en.wikipedia.org/wiki/Googlewhack) is a challenge to find a Google query where the response is a single website.
-There's even a [twho hour movie](https://www.youtube.com/watch?v=6eOfRvuWIxk) about it.
+There's even a [two hour movie](https://www.youtube.com/watch?v=6eOfRvuWIxk) about it (which might not be worth watching in its entirety, but does give a historical view of what web searching was like in the early 2000s).
 The original goal is to find a query that is just two words, both of which are in the dictionary, where the response is a single webpage.
+(Of course, all the googlewhacks in the movie now appear on [hundreds of websites](https://www.google.com/search?hl=en&q=francophile%20namesakes#ip=1)).

 <div class="problem">

 **Problem 9.** Find a google query where the response is a single webpage.
 Bonus if your query is just a sequence of normal words, and double bonus if it is just two words.
 </div>

-(Note: you could potentially modify your own website to set up a winning googlewhack.
-This would be a legitimate solution, but may still be challenging to do, and depends on getting your page into the index.)
+It is also not even clear if finding a googlewhack (as narrowly defined) is even possible today, but hopefully some of you will show that it is.
+Note that since you now have a website that you control, you could potentially modify your own website to set up a winning googlewhack.
+This would not be considered cheating, but may still be quite challenging to do, and depends on getting your page into the index.